lejugeti/lejugeti/README.md

 # lejugeti

- Hello there, I'm Antoine Parize, an engineering student in applied Cognitive Sciences, Information Technologies and UX Design.
+ Hello there, I'm Antoine Parize, an engineering student in Information Technologies and UX Design.
 I'm currently following my second year at the Ecole Nationale Supérieure de Cognitique in Bordeaux.

- I'm interested in Data Sciences, Web Development (back/front) and Statistics.
+ I'm interested in Web (back/front) and Software Development .

  When I do not work on my school's project, I usually take time to learn new technologies or frameworks in order to use them in my personnal projects.